 All notices of lease termination will include a copy of the forms HUD-5382 and HUD-5380 to accompany the termination notice.
-Any tenant who claims that the cause for termination involves domestic violence, dating violence, sexual assault, or stalking of which the tenant or affiliated individual of the tenant is the victim will be given the opportunity to provide documentation in accordance with the policies in sections 13-III.F and 16-VII.D.
+Any tenant who claims that the cause for termination involves domestic violence, dating violence, sexual assault, or stalking of which the tenant or affiliated individual of the tenant is the victim will be given the

+(opportunity to provide documentation in accordance with the policies in sections 13-III.F and 16-VII.D.

-Timing of the Notice [24 CFR 966.4(l)(3)(i)]
+Timing of the Notice [24 CFR 966.4(1)(3)(i); 24 CFR 966.8; Notice PIH 2021-29]